jonnonz1/nz-statute-book/acts/public/2014/veterans-support-act-2014.md

 (2) For the purposes of this section, the base rate is,— (a) in the case of a single person, the single sharing accommodation rate (subject to abatement under section 171 if that section applies to the person); and
   (b) in the case of a person who is married or in a civil union or in a de facto relationship, the relationship rate (subject to abatement under section 171(2) if that section applies to the person).
-(3) However, if section 70 of the Social Security Act 1964 applies, that amount must be reduced by the amount deducted in accordance with that section.
+(3) However, if sections 187 to 191 of the Social Security Act 2018 applies, that amount must be reduced by the amount deducted in accordance with that section.

 ### 193 Commencement and termination of payments
 (1) The commencement date of payment of a pension paid under section 191 is,—